sigirisetti/DevOps-Interview-Process/README.md

   - The level of doing the DevOps the right way is directly dependent on the degree of shifting left as much as possible.

 - Q10) What does CAMS in DevOps stand for?
-  - A: The acronym CAMS is usually used for describing the core creeds of DevOps methodology.
+  - Ans: The acronym CAMS is usually used for describing the core creeds of DevOps methodology.
 It stands for:

    - Culture
    - Automation